breatheco-de/content/src/content/lesson/user-stories-examples.md

 User stories are suppose to be short and sweet.
 They are suppose to aid in further communication and not tell the entire long-winded version of the story.
 Sticking to these physical constraints will help.

-At the end you will have a huge "to-do list," with the user stories moving from "To-do" to "Doing" and, finally, to "Done."
+At the end you will have a huge "to-do list," with the stories moving from "To-do" to "Doing" and, finally, to "Done."
 Each story will be assigned to one developer at the beginning of each planning meeting.

 ![user stories examples](https://ucarecdn.com/faaa70b0-5343-43f0-8565-994c9b40ab8b/-/resize/400x/)

 ### When is a Story really "Done"?

-If user stories are short and sweet – how are we suppose to know all the different acceptance criteria?
+If stories  are short and sweet – how are we suppose to know all the different acceptance criteria?
 On the back of each story we will have to enter some "acceptance criteria" that we can check at the end when the developer thinks the feature is done.

 To write great acceptance criteria, we need to think not only about the usual expected behavior in the application, but also about any cases where the app should fail (for example: When you specify a wrong password, when your credit card is rejected, etc.).